Scalextrix/SolarCoin-Raspberry-Pi-Node/Useful-SolarCoin-Daemon-Commands.md

 Once you have your SolarCoin daemon running on an IoT device like a Raspberry Pi, you might need a little help understanding how to use it.

+# The Basics

+To start the SolarCoin daemon:
+> solarcoin

+To stop the SolarCoin daemon:
+> solarcoind stop

+If you followed Section 11 and created a service, you may also:
+> sudo systemctl start solarcoind.service

+and
+> sudo systemctl stop solarcoind.service

+This is useful if you wanted to disable the service (for example if you wanted to prevent SolarCoin starting at power on)
+> sudo systemctl disable solarcoind.service

+And to enable it again
+> sudo systemctl enable solarcoind.service

 # General Monitoring